Ubn-Jr/talha_dogan/homework1.go/README.md

--a code helps you decide get a new fish or not
+-a code to help you decide whether or not to buy a new fish